 - 1. The student submits a grievance by writing a formal letter detailing the issue. - 2.
-The grievance is acknowledged within ten (10) business days and reviewed by the Dean of Graduate Studies. - 3.
-The Dean of Graduate Studies (or designee) will help the student in resolving the grievance. - 4.
+The grievance is acknowledged within ten (10) business days and reviewed by the Vice President of Academic Affairs (VPAA). - 3.
+The VPAA (or designee) will help the student in resolving the grievance. - 4.
 Reasonable resolutions to grievances shall be decided by the appropriate university officials or department within 30 days. - 5.
-The Dean of Graduate Studies will communicate the resolution to the student at the time of the decision. - 6.
-Resolutions decided by the Dean of Graduate Studies or other university officials are considered final.
+The VPAA will communicate the resolution to the student at the time of the decision. - 6.
+Resolutions decided by the VPAA or other university officials are considered final.